wofr06/lesspipe/README.md

 ## 12. Contributors

- The script lesspipe.sh is constantly enhanced thanks to suggestions from users.
+ The script lesspipe.sh is constantly enhanced by suggestions from users and reporting bugs or deficiencies.
 Thanks to (in alphabetical order):
  (contributors after Sep 2015 see github history)

  Marc Abramowitz, James Ahlborn, Sören Andersen, Andrew Barnert,